python/mypy/README.md

 Got a question?
 ---------------

 We are always happy to answer questions!
-Here are some good places to ask them:
+Here are some nice places to ask them:

 - for anything you're curious about, try [gitter chat](https://gitter.im/python/typing)
 - for general questions about Python typing, try [typing discussions](https://github.com/python/typing/discussions)